Kroc/NoNonsenseForum/README.txt

 [6.2]   A note on private forums:
 ------------------------------------------------------------------------
-NoNonsense Forum does not provide an option for private forums that (can only be accessed by members) because the index RSS feed (which includes the text of posts being made in the forum) cannot be protected without the use of ".htpasswd" based password-protection.
+NoNonsense Forum does not provide an option for private forums (can only be accessed by members) because the index RSS feed (which includes the text of posts being made in the forum) cannot be protected without the use of ".htpasswd" based password-protection.

 If you want a private forum / sub-forum, protect the relevant directory using ".htpasswd".
 Instructions are not provided here on how to